 First off, we'll establish a couple of things: If you're having thoughts of suicide and need to reach out, there's a list of crisis resources here.
 No need to worry about me; I'm not currently suicidal.
 I recently saw a post by Elizabeth of Life.
 Love.
 Bipolar. on the topic of suicide attempts and the way … Continue reading No Regrets?
 Surviving Attempted Suicide

 Beckie from Beckie's Mental Mess is starting a new weekly mental health prompt called Working On Us.
 You can visit Beckie's post to get all of the details plus the picture prompt for this week.
-I'm going to do the written prompt: When you first found out that you had a mental illness/disorder, what was … Continue reading Working On Us (mental health prompt)
+I'm going to do the written prompt: When you first found out that you had a mental illness/disorder, what was … Continue reading Working On Us – Mental Illness Diagnosis

 Getting By: Understanding Lifelong Depression is a memoir by Jack Trelance.
 The author has lived with depression since his teens, and admits to planning his first suicide attempt at age 14.
 He describes his first suicide attempt at age 25, and afterwards he didn't feel sadness but rather "a slow-burning anger and frustration, coupled with resigned, … Continue reading Book Review: Getting By

 I was reading an article on Medium recently entitled Please Don't Email Me About Suicide.
 The author was saying that when she has written before about suicide, she would receive emails from readers expressing that they were suicidal at that time.
-I agreed with some but not all of what she said, so I thought … Continue reading Hello, stranger?
-I’m suicidal.
+I agreed with some but not all of what she said, so I thought … Continue reading What if a Stranger Tells You They’re Suicidal?

 Language matters when it comes to talking about suicide, particularly when it's mentioned in the media.
 Sometimes, though, I wonder if getting too nitpicky about language is counterproductive.
 After all, as stigma researcher Patrick Corrigan says, stigma gets attached to labels but is not a product of those labels.
 On Twitter I recently came across … Continue reading How picky should we be about suicide-related language?